MacFlecknoe/service-repository-sample/routes/README.md

 </wsp:AppliesTo>
 ```

-The policy files are stored centrally in the schema project and imported into all service projects.
+The policy files are stored centrally in the schema project and imported into all service and service routing projects.
 This allows us to
 centrally govern which policies get exectued without having to checkout the actual code (we simply modify the rules in the policy
 files).